How to Draw a Train Easy Step by Step: Simple Guide

 • Cylinder-based wikiHow style

-I keep my locomotive slightly to the left so there is space to add cars behind it.
+I keep my locomotive slightly to the left so there is enough room to add cars behind it.

 Pencil sketch of a steam train and carriages in a notebook, labeled Step 1.
 Drawing tutorial or artistic process concept.